Treesitter

 vim.bo.omnifunc = 'v:lua.vim.treesitter.query.omnifunc'

-Returns a Query (see lua-treesitter-query) object which can be used to search nodes in the syntax tree for the patterns defined in {query} using iter_* methods below.
+Returns a Query (see lua-treesitter-query) object which can be used to search nodes in the syntax tree for the patterns defined in {query} using the iter_captures and iter_matches methods.

 Exposes info and captures with additional context about {query}.